Fight Fraud, Waste & Abuse

-Identify – Essence Healthcare employees are trained in how to identify fraud and abuse and how to refer these to the SIU.
+Identify – Essence Healthcare employees are trained in how to identify possible fraud and abuse and will refer these issues to the SIU for investigation.

-Investigate – SIU staff perform in-house and on-site audits.
-These audits verify medical necessity and appropriateness of services, proper billing, eligibility for coverage and more.
+Detect – SIU staff perform investigations and conduct activities to verify medical necessity, appropriateness of services, proper billing, eligibility for coverage, and more.

 Prevent – Claim management tools assist with the identification of inconsistent and illogical relationships among claims data.
 State of the art data mining tools are used to identify providers and members who may be involved in fraud.

-Report – Our toll-free hotline (1-800-450-0068) – makes it easy for anyone to report suspected fraud and abuse.
+Call our toll-free Compliance & Ethics Hotline at 1-800-450-0068.
 This number is available 24 hours a day 7 days a week.
 You may leave your name and number or choose to remain anonymous.